KellyVNguyen/Mushroom-Classification-Kaggle-Project/README.md

 <img width="1162" height="547" alt="image" src="https://github.com/user-attachments/assets/83e5a1b2-c097-4ce0-85da-e7fa56a7ac86" />

-   * Confusion Matrix: A Confusion Matrix was generated for the Decision Tree model on the validation set, visually confirming the perfect classification with 636 True Negatives and 583 True Positives, and 0 False Positives or False Negatives.
+   * **Confusion Matrix**: A Confusion Matrix was generated for the Decision Tree model on the validation set, visually confirming the perfect classification with 636 True Negatives and 583 True Positives, and 0 False Positives or False Negatives.
-   * Decision Tree: The Decision Tree was visualized (with max_depth=3) to illustrate its decision-making process, showing how key features like odor_n and stalk-root lead to classifications.
+   * **Decision Tree**: The Decision Tree was visualized (with max_depth=3) to illustrate its decision-making process, showing how key features like odor_n and stalk-root lead to classifications.
-   * Feature Importance: Based on the lengths of the bars, odor (odor_n) is displayed as the most important feature.
+   * **Feature Importance**: Based on the lengths of the bars, odor (odor_n) is displayed as the most important feature.
 This aligns with our initial data exploration which suggested 'odor' as a strong discriminator.
 Features like stalk-root_c, stalk-root_r, spore-print-color_r, and spore-print-color_u also show significant importance.
 This suggests that the characteristics related to the mushroom's stalk root and spore print color are also highly predictive of whether a mushroom is edible or poisonous.

 ### Conclusions